keithalewis/lac/README.md

 ## Call

-Lines starting with functions that have been loaded into the dictionary get called with the arguments that follow.
-Any missing arguments must be supplied on the stack.
+Token encountered that have been loaded into the dictionary get called with the arguments that follow.
+Use `;` to have it pop from the stack any missing arguments.
 All arguments must have the same type specified by the signature of the function.

-By default, arguments are left on the stack.
-Lines ending with the semi-colon charater (';') cause arguments to be removed from the stack.

 ## Variables